OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Lab.md

 In this lab you will get hands-on experience developing a website with Skype for Business integration.
 The sample website will allow an Office 365 user to perform the following from within their website:

 ## Get an Office 365 developer environment
 To complete the exercises below, you will require an Office 365 developer environment.
-Navigate to https://tryoffice.azurewebsites.net and use the code `BuildChallenge` to get an administrator username and password to one.
+Navigate to https://tryoffice.azurewebsites.net and use the code `Build02` to get an administrator username and password to two Skype for Business users.

 1. Sign into Skype for Business.
 2. View own presence and set status.